robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-payment-terminals/or-abstract/jbpayoutredemptionpaymentterminal/properties/isfeelessaddress.md

 **Addresses that can be paid towards from this terminal without incurring a fee.**

+_Only addresses that are considered to be contained within the ecosystem can be feeless.
+Funds sent outside the ecosystem may incur fees despite being stored as feeless._

 #### Definition

 ```
 /**
   @notice
   Addresses that can be paid towards from this terminal without incurring a fee.

+  @dev
+  Only addresses that are considered to be contained within the ecosystem can be feeless.
+Funds sent outside the ecosystem may incur fees despite being stored as feeless.

   _address The address that can be paid toward.
 */